 Activities in this element reduce pollutants that can result from new developments.
 The Omaha Stormwater Program staff provides outreach and guidance to the development community and other City departments on stormwater quality planning principals and treatment controls.
 Chapter 32 of the Omaha Municipal Code sets standards that new developments must meet (see OMC Chapter 32 Article V).

-To demonstrate how various green infrastructure and other practices can help meet the post-construction requirements, the City of Omaha’s has built numerous demonstration projects throughout the watershed and were done collaboratively with various community schools and organizations.
+To demonstrate how various green infrastructure and other practices can help meet the post-construction requirements, the City of Omaha’s has built numerous demonstration projects throughout the Papillion Creek and Missouri River watersheds and were done collaboratively with various community schools and organizations.
 The goal is to have the public see and experience different types of green infrastructure and how they reduce stormwater pollution and improve and protect water quality.
 You can visit the Green Infrastructure page to see more details, but some of the demonstration projects include:

 - Under The Sink rain gardens